Important information for Transfer Students

 Start with these program and subject specialty contacts.

 These pages are designed to guide your passage through the teacher education program at Western Carolina University.
 They outline the specific requirements students must meet to be approved for entry into the teacher education program, student teaching and certification.
 As you progress through our programs you will, from the first course on, be working in classrooms with practicing teachers.

 Students who plan to receive a degree or certification in education and a teaching license through WCU must apply for and be officially admitted to a teacher education program.
 The same criteria for admission apply to transfer students and four year undergraduate students.
+Similar criteria apply to MAT and alternative licensure students earning an initial teaching license.
 Acceptance and registration in a department does not guarantee admission to the teacher education program in that department.

 Admission of applicants residing outside the State of North Carolina to an online degree or certificate program or individual online course offered by Western Carolina University is dependent on WCU’s ability to secure authorization from the applicant’s state of residence, if such authorization is required.
 Individuals interested in applying to a Western Carolina University online degree or certificate program or individual course who do not reside in one of the states listed should not submit an application or application fee for admission to the University until authorization is verified.

 Our future teachers can choose to specialize by many different age ranges or skills as well as in many disciplines ranging from English and Art to Music and Science.
 Our programs are fully accredited at the local, state, and national levels.

 If you’re changing careers or already have a degree, consider some of WCU’s graduate or alternative licensure programs.
 Transfer students and community college transfers can get help from the WCU admissions office to smooth their way.